Slovenia is preparing to welcome remote workers with the introduction of its first digital nomad visa, expected to go live on 21st November 2025.

 While final eligibility criteria are still pending, applicants will likely need to show proof of remote employment, sufficient income, health insurance, and a clean criminal record, as is required from other digital nomad visas around the world.
 The visa will not be renewable, but reapplication may be possible after a six-month gap outside Slovenia.
 Family members may also be eligible, as long as they, too, are financially independent of Slovenian employers.

-Should you have any queries regarding the above information or if you require assistance with your corporate, employment or immigration matter, please get in touch with a legal professional at Hudson McKenzie via email at londoninfo@hudsonmckenzie.com or by telephone +44(0) 20 3318 5794.
+Should you have any questions regarding the above information, or require assistance with your immigration or global mobility matters, please don’t hesitate to contact our legal team at Hudson McKenzie.
+You can reach us by email at londoninfo@hudsonmckenzie.com or by telephone at +44 (0) 20 3318 5794.

-The information provided does not amount to legal advice.
+The information provided in this blog is for general guidance only and does not constitute legal advice.

 Stay Connected